Access to the territory and push backs

 Push backs at land borders

-In 2018, the government banned the access to the 234 km border fence[1] built along the Bulgarian-Turkish border as well as the possibility to take pictures or filming it by introducing a 300-meters security zone similar to border arrangements during the communist regime.[2]
-It is however a common knowledge that the border fence can easily be crossed,[3] and that many sections of it are damaged beyond repair.[4]/[5] In 2021 the caretaker cabinet,[6] transferred the responsibility for the management of the border fence from the district governors to the Ministry of Interior,[7] with repairs were carried out by specialised army units.[8]
-In November 2022 the new caretaker cabinet’s interior minister reported[9] that the army has completed the repairs along 121 km section and continue to work until the end of the year in the areas of Elhovo, Sredets, Malko Tarnovo and Rezovo.
-Along with these activities in November 2021, 350 soldiers and 40 technical army units were sent to the border with Türkiye to support around 1,000 border police officers already stationed there.[10]
-In August 2022, the new caretaker cabinet increased the army presence along this border with another 300 soldiers equipped with drones and transportation units.[11]
-In 2022, Frontex launched a new operation at EU’s external land border ,[12] Joint Operation Terra 2022 with 450 standing corps officers, patrol cars and thermo-vision vehicles, taking place across 12 EU Member States, including Bulgaria where the deployed Frontex personnel throughout the year reached collectively 1,200 corps officers.[13]
-Frontex deployed staff focused mainly on border surveillance, border checks and assistance in detecting fraudulent documents as well as gathering information on smuggling networks, migratory phenomena and identification of vulnerable groups.
-Frontex staff worked in mixed teams with the national guards and under the command of the Bulgarian border authorities.
-Among the patrol teams along the Bulgarian -Turkish border, just the half were mixed ones,[14] while the rest was comprised only of national border police officers.
+Back in 2018, the government banned access to the 234 km border fence[1] built along the Bulgarian-Turkish border, as well as the possibility to take pictures or filming it by introducing a 300-meters security zone similar to border arrangements during the communist regime.[2]
+It is however a common knowledge that the border fence can easily be crossed,[3] and that many sections of it are damaged beyond repair.[4]
+In 2021 the caretaker cabinet,[5] transferred the responsibility for the management of the border fence from the district governors to the Ministry of Interior,[6] with repairs by specialised army units realised only sporadically, as was the case also for 2023.[7]
+In 2022, Frontex launched a new operation at EU’s external land border,[8] Joint Operation Terra with standing corps officers, patrol cars and thermo-vision vehicles, taking place across 12 EU Member States, including Bulgaria.
+In 2023, the Operation Terra continued with the Frontex personnel deployed in Bulgaria throughout the year reaching collectively 1,831 corps officers.[9]
+In its bi-annual report[10] on Frontex operational activities, the European Council clarified that these included operational response, situational monitoring, capacity building and returns, with additional deployments, particularly at the border with Türkiye, as well as in other areas, focused on combatting cross border crime and fundamental rights monitoring with an input from Fundamental Rights Office (FRO).
+As in previous years, Frontex staff continued to work in mixed teams with the national guards and under the command of the Bulgarian border authorities.
+In September 2023, the European Commission stated that Bulgaria should be admitted to the EU’s free-movement zone without any further delay as it has proved its capability to be member of the Schengen area.[11]

-In 2022, 4,233 asylum seekers were able to apply for international protection at the national entry borders and only 1% of them (i.e. 49 individuals) had direct access to the asylum procedure without detention.
-The remaining 99% who were able to apply at entry borders were sent to the Ministry of Interior’s pre-removal centres.
-It showed worsening of the situation, considering that in 2021 3% (34 out of 1,065 asylum seekers) of the applicants at entry border had direct access to procedure and protection.
+Out of 18,554 migrants apprehended in 2023, 1,385 asylum seekers (7%) were able to apply for international protection at the national entry borders and only 2% of them (i.e. 61 individuals) had direct access to the asylum procedure without being detained, out of whom 35 (57%) were unaccompanied children handed over by the Border police to the social services[24] under the referral arrangements introduced in 2018.[25]
+The remaining 98% who were able to apply at entry borders were sent to the Ministry of Interior’s pre-removal (detention) centres.
+These numbers attest a slight improvement, considering that in 2022 just 1% (49 out of 4,233 asylum seekers) of the applicants at entry border had direct access to procedure and protection, but still worse than in 2021 when 3% (34 out of 1,065 asylum seekers) enjoyed such access.

 Border monitoring

-Under the 2010 tripartite Memorandum of Understanding between the Border Police, UNHCR and the Bulgarian Helsinki Committee,[24] with funding provided by UNHCR, all three parties have access to any national border or detention facility at land and air borders, including airport transit zones, without limitations on the number of monitoring visits.
+Under the 2010 tripartite Memorandum of Understanding between the Border Police, UNHCR and the Bulgarian Helsinki Committee (BHC),[26] with funding provided by UNHCR, all three parties have access to any national border or detention facility at land and air borders, including airport transit zones, without limitations on the number of monitoring visits.
 Access to these facilities is unannounced and granted without prior permission or conditions on time, frequency or circumstances of the persons detained.
-Border monitoring visits along the Bulgarian-Turkish border are implemented minimum once a week in Kapitan Andreevo, Elhovo, Bolyarovo, Sredets and Malko Tarnovo BCPs as well as at the Bulgarian-Greek border at Novo Selo BCP and Ivailovgrad BCP.
+Border monitoring visits along the Bulgarian-Turkish border are implemented minimum once a week in Kapitan Andreevo, Elhovo, Bolyarovo, Sredets, Malko Tarnovo and Rezovo BCPs as well as at the Bulgarian-Greek border at Novo Selo BCP.
 The BHC lawyers can interview the detainees and check the border registers.
 Monthly reports are prepared and shared internally.
-On their basis, the parties prepare and publish an annual border monitoring report.[25]
+On their basis, the parties prepare and publish an annual border monitoring report.[27]

-In 2022, the Bulgarian Helsinki Committee under its UNHCR funded project carried out regular border monitoring visits on a weekly basis at the border with Greece and Türkiye, as well as ad hoc visits at the Sofia Airport transit hall.
+In 2023, the Bulgarian Helsinki Committee under its UNHCR funded project carried out regular border monitoring visits on a weekly basis, but depending on the concrete situation on a daily basis as well, at the border with Greece and Türkiye, Serbia and Northern Macedonia as well as Romania vis-a-vis Dunav Most BCP at Ruse Border Police Precinct as well as ad hoc visits at the Sofia Airport transit hall.
 During these visits, the Bulgarian Helsinki Committee can also obtain information from police records when needed to cross-check individual statements, but has access only to border detention facilities, not to border-crossing points per se.

 Legal access to the territory